stoeps13/connections-doc/source/admin/admin/t_install_config_self-registration_for_external_users.md

                                <password>LDAP\_bind\_user\_password</password>
         ```

+        !!! note
-        **Note:** If you prefer, the password for the LDAP BindDN can be XOR-encoded.
+    If you prefer, the password for the LDAP BindDN can be XOR-encoded.
 You can use the set\_invite\_pass.py wsadmin script provided by the Connections installation to encode the given password and store it in this configuration file.
 For more information, see [\(Optional\) Encoding the LDAP password in self-registration-confg.xml](t_admin_encode_ldap_pwd_self-reg.md).

     6. Add the base distinguished name for your organization: